Congestion Control

 While Flow Control prevents the sender from overwhelming the Receiver, Congestion Control prevents the sender from overwhelming the Network (the routers and links in between).

-If too many packets are sent into the network, routers’ buffers overflow, leading to massive packet loss and “Congestion Collapse.”
+If too many packets are sent into the network, routers’ physical buffers (typically SRAM or DRAM) overflow, leading to massive packet loss and “Congestion Collapse.”

 2. The Congestion Window (cwnd)